 Quite simply, it consists of boiling your eggs halfway in order to cook the white and leave the yolk warm but raw.

 With your knife, tap the top part of the eggshell slowly, it should break off easily.

 Add some salt, pepper, or even a bit of chili powder to spice it up, and dig in there with your buttered pieces of baguette, that you previously pre-cut into long and thin pieces.
 Enjoy!

 Let’s go now to the seaside of French food with the Coquilles Saint Jacques, a typical starter for the end of the year celebrations.

-Discover French cooking at its best with sautéed scallops in white wine, butter and fresh mushrooms slices.
-They are then added into their original shell with a delicious bechamel sauce and leeks or even small brown shrimps.
+Discover French cooking at its best with sautéed scallops in white wine, butter, and fresh mushroom slices.
+They are then added into their original shell with a delicious bechamel sauce and leeks or even small brown shrimp.

 Topped with breadcrumbs and Gruyere before being broiled under a hot grill, this starter goes along so well with a nice dry white wine.

 Oysters are also a popular French food, even though they’re usually consumed while on the west coast or for special occasions.

 Us French usually eat them alive with a splash of lemon.
 However, know that if you prefer to avoid eating them alive, some French cooks also prepare them in the oven.
 A touch of champagne, seasoning, and cheese, simply makes them perfect!